yaskovdev/stack-exchange-questions-and-answers/StatefulDependencyInjection/README.md

 How to use dependency injection for a tree of stateful objects?

 I have a Web application that I will be using to illustrate the issue.
-The application can handle two requests:
+The application can only handle two requests:

 1. `POST /sockets/{id}/subscribe`, which subscribes to a socket with a given ID and logs the data it receives.
 2. `POST /sockets/{id}/unsubscribe`, which unsubscribes from a socket with a given ID.